Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Second Formula: Condition of the Existence of a Perfect Square

-The first formula above is based on a divisibility condition, while the second one, which I will now introduce, relies on the existence of a perfect square.
-Let us reconsider the discriminant $\Delta $ of our quadratic equation:
+While the first formula is derived from a divisibility condition, the second one is more fundamental in nature, as it provides a genuinely more general framework.
+Indeed, it is based on the existence of a perfect square and subsumes the first formula as a particular case.
+We now introduce this second formula.